saltstack-formulas/rabbitmq-formula/docs/README.rst

 Special notes
 -------------

 The default node in any rabbitmq installation is 'rabbit@localhost'.
 Multiple nodes per host are allowed if defined in pillar data under `rabbitmq:nodes`.
+Clustering is supported, see `pillar.example`.

 Available states
 ----------------